You must have completed the lab on Testing for exceptions.

 pytest

-executes your tests as well, so if any tests fail, you will see that output as well.
+executes your tests as well, so you will see test failures outputted to the screen.
 Note that failing tests can lower your test coverage!

 pytest --cov <target_directory>